Montreal spy ring

-The Montreal Spy Ring was a spy ring of the Spanish Empire that operated in Montreal, Quebec during the Spanish–American War commanded by Ramón de Carranza y Fernández Reguera and Juan Dubosc.
-Its intention was to collect intelligence on the Untied States.
+The Montreal spy ring was a spy ring of the Spanish Empire that operated in Montreal, Quebec during the Spanish–American War commanded by Ramón de Carranza y Fernández Reguera and Juan Dubosc.
+Its intention was to collect intelligence on the United States.
 The ring briefly operated out of the Windsor Hotel before being forced to relocate to a house on Tupper Street.
 Despite the fact that this spy ring only briefly existed, it had an outsized impact on the intelligence field and espionage.
 George A. Downing, a member of the ring, was the first spy recruited from within the Department of the Navy to spy on the United States.
 However, he was never tried; two days after he was apprehended, he was found hanging from the bars of his prison cell's window.

-The Montreal Spy Ring was broken mostly by an emergency "special force" of the Secret Service under the command of John Wilkie.
+The Montreal spy ring was broken mostly by an emergency "special force" of the Secret Service under the command of John Wilkie.
 The spy ring was only broken, however, with the assistance of the Canadian government and the US diplomatic corps.
 This case also built the early career of Secret Service agent William J. Burns, who would later become the director of the FBI.
 Although this success was widely celebrated in the press at the time, it also masked the controversial nature of the force's methods, which included detentions without trial, unauthorized searches, interference with private correspondence, and the selective leaking of sensitive information for political purposes.